Finding the Best Places to Retire Since 2006!

 Cons: Lehigh Regional Medical Center does not receive good patient reviews.
 Ft.
 Myers has several hospitals, but they are 15 to 20 miles away.
 Hurricane Irma caused some damage in 2017.

-Notes: Alva has grown by 1% in the last decade.
+Notes: Alva has grown 15% during the last decade.
 Home prices have increased a 5% since last year.

 Recommended as a Retirement Spot?
 Yes, although the hospital situation should be considered.